magit/emacsql/README.md

 # Emacsql

 Emacsql is a high-level Emacs Lisp front-end for SQLite.
+It is currently a work-in-progress as the s-expression query language is still being hammered out.

 It works by keeping a `sqlite3` inferior process running (a "connection") for interacting with the back-end database.
 Connections